 About our Club

-SI Stafford was first established in March 1939, so we are celebrating our 80th birthday year in 2019.
+SI Stafford was first established in March 1939, so we celebrated our 80th birthday year in 2019.

-The photo shows our most recent President, Judith, planting an oak tree in Victoria Park in Stafford to commemorate passing this milestone.
+The photo shows last year’s President, Judith, planting an oak tree in Victoria Park in Stafford to commemorate passing this milestone.

 We are a lively club with more than 30 members – not only from Stafford, but also Stone, Penkridge, Eccleshall and surrounding areas.
 We come from all walks of life, but inevitably there are many members with backgrounds in health, education and business.